marceluda/rp_lock-in_pid/TheApp/instruments/instruments_02_scope.md

 - The Wep App is constantly asking the web server for curves and parameters update, waiting 50 ms between each query.

 - The parameters of the application are updated to the web frontend if they change in the FPGA through scripting tools.
-So yopu can use a mixed control scheme, if you want.
+So you can use a mixed control scheme, if you want.

 - Each time the Web App query for new data the FPGA oscilloscope module starts a new triggered acquisition.
 If you wan to use a mixed scheme and acquire